 HealthX Ventures is pleased to partner with executive leadership at some of the premier healthcare organizations in the Midwest.
 The Provider Innovation Council assists HealthX Ventures in company evaluation and provides valuable feedback and early test sites for HealthX Ventures' portfolio companies.

-- Bruce Quade - CIO at Group Health Cooperative of South Central Wisconsin
+- Bruce Quade - CFO at Group Health Cooperative of South Central Wisconsin

-- Keith Livingston - Senior Vice President and CIO at ThedaCare
+- Keith Livingston - CEO at About Health

 - Todd Richardson - Senior Vice President and CIO at Aspirus